The Creation

 patience

-God values patience enormously, and He has taught us its importance by making it be one of the fruits of the Spirit (Galatians 5:22).
-God has demonstrated vast amounts of patience throughout history—for instance, during the time Noah was building the ark (1 Peter 3:20a), in His dealings with Israel (Nehemiah 9:30a), in waiting for those who will come to salvation (1 Timothy 1:16; 2 Peter 3:9b,15), and even while crafting those destined for destruction (Romans 9:22).
+God values patience enormously, and He has taught us its importance by making it be a fruit of the Spirit (Galatians 5:22).
+God has demonstrated vast amounts of patience throughout history—for instance, during the time Noah was building the ark (1 Peter 3:20a), in His dealings with Israel (Nehemiah 9:30a), in waiting for those who will come to salvation (1 Timothy 1:16; 2 Peter 3:9b,15), and in bearing with those destined for destruction (Romans 9:22).

 “Patience is better than pride” (Ecclesiastes 7:8b).
 Rather than create everything in a “whirlwind” time frame (six literal 24-hour days), and boast with great pride about how quickly He was able to do it (which He certainly could have done if He had wished), God chose to make His creative process last billions of years.
 As such, He devoted an immeasurable degree of time and effort to exquisite detail, thereby demonstrating, far beyond our comprehension, His praiseworthy attribute of patience.